Loundsley Green Community Trust was formed in 2010 with the following initial projects:

 Thirty-five members of the community joined us to plant over 400 trees in the centre of the Loundsley Green area.
 This will form the start of a new woodland area for all to walk in and appreciate.

 The trees for the project were kindly donated by the Woodland Trust.
 They are native UK species selected for their value to our wildlife, including rowan, hazel, hawthorn, blackthorn, silver birch & oak trees.

-We’d like to thank all those members of our community who came along on the day and we’ll hopefully be planting another stage of the project soon!
+We’d like to thank all those members of our community who came along on the day.
+The work has now been taken forward by the Holmebrook Conservation and Improvement Group.

 June 2011: Community Centre Opened